lsaravia/Clusters/README.md

 # hk: Hoshen-Kopelman algorithm for cluster sizes of multiple/single types

-This program implements a C++ class with Hoshen-Kopelman algorithm for cluster labeling of multiple types
+This program implements a C++ class with Hoshen-Kopelman algorithm for cluster labeling of single or multiple types

-The input file is a matrix with different <int> values (species) and I it returns the cluster sizes and max cluster of of all species.
+The compiled program takes as input a matrix with different <int> values (species) and I it returns the cluster sizes or the max cluster of all species.

 ## Usage

-    hk file.sed BI|SP
+    hk inputFile.sed outputFile BI|SP outputType{max|""}

-An file.sed is ascii file with the dimension in the first line, the kind of data SP|BI in the second line and a matrix in subsecuent lines.
-An example of the sed format is given in test_sp.sed.
+* **inputFile.sed** is ascii file with the dimension in the first line, the kind of data SP|BI in the second line and a matrix in subsecuent lines.
+An example of the sed format is given in test_sp.sed test_bi.sed

+* **outputFile** if the file exist it adds the new output

-* sed file types:
+* **BI|SP** are the sed file types:

     BI: in this cases the program counts the cluster formed by values >0 and separated by 0

     SP: the clusters are formed by the different values and also separated by 0

+* **outputType** if null all the clusters sizes for all species are given.
+If max only the number of clusters and the maximun cluster size is obtained.

-* It uses code from <https://github.com/lsaravia/SpatialAnalysis>
+It uses code from <https://github.com/lsaravia/SpatialAnalysis>

     smattpl.h
     RWFile.h
+    RWFile.cpp

 # General License